youngkyunJang/Deep-Hash-Distillation/README.md

 # Deep Hash Distillation for Image Retrieval

-Official Pytorch implementation of "Deep Hash Distillation for Image Retrieval"
+Official Pytorch implementation of "Deep Hash Distillation for Image Retrieval" Accepted to ECCV2022

 ## Overall training procedure of DHD